adamZdrojewski/adamZdrojewski/README.md

 ### Extra Info
 - 🔭 I’m currently working on Derek Suite
-- 🌱 I’m currently learning more about Angular
+- 🌱 I’m currently learning more about Jenkins
-- 💬 Ask me about Roller Coasters 🎢
+- 💬 Ask me about Cedar Point 🎢
 - ⚡ Fun fact: I have walked 100,000 steps in a single day